-\ Project design is under development and configuration of the Project facilities, including looping and compressor additions and modifications, are subject to change.
+\ Project design is under de configuration of the Project looping and compressor ad modifications, are subject to

-Pipeline looping

-Compression

-Power transmission
+Pipe ine looping Compre ssion Power transmission Components gn is under development and of the Project facilities, including ompressor additions and are subject to change.
 What is it?
 The addition of segments of pipeline that are connected to the existing pipeline system in order to increase the capacity.
 Natural gas is highly pressurized as it travels through a pipeline by using compressor stations to move the gas from one point to the next.
 Powering new compressor stations units with electricity would significantly decrease greenhouse gas (GHG) emissions at these sites.
-In order to electrify the new compressor units, new powerline infrastructure would need to be constructed.
+In order to electrify the new compressor Where? units, new powerline infrastructure would need to be constructed.

-Where?

 Potentially 190 kilometres of 42-inch diameter pipeline to be added to the existing system that will largely be built in adjoining (contiguous) multiple looped segments.
-Potential additional compression at four existing compressor stations:

-- CS-2B (Azouzetta Lake)

-- CS-3 (McLeod Lake)

-- CS-6B (93 Mile)

-- CS-8A (Kingsvale)

-Evaluating new compression between CS-8B and CS-9.

-Powerline routing decisions are under development and will require environmental field studies and engagement with Indigenous groups and local stakeholders.
+Potential additional compression at four e compressor stations: • CS-2B (Azouzetta L • CS-3 (McLeod Lake • CS-6B (93 Mile) • CS-8A (Kingsvale) Evaluating new comp between CS-8B and ( ake) e) ression Powerline routing decisions are under development and will require environmental field studies and engagement with Indigenous groups and local stakeholders.
 Powerlines would be constructed near the compressor stations that will have new electric compressor units.